jlandowner/envoy-ext-authz-line/README.md

 Extract LINE access token from header `Authorization: Bearer LINE_ACCESS_TOKEN` and authorize it upstream LINE Login service.

-Then if the upstream authorization is passed, append LINE User info set on the header to be able to use at backend service.

 See the LINE official docs how to properly manage access token between client and server.

 https://developers.line.biz/en/docs/line-login/secure-login-process/